 Facebook and other social media are often battlegrounds for those who like to argue.
 But they can be forums for discussion to hone our thoughts and ideas beyond our little circle of friends who agree with everything we say.

 Why are we so afraid to listen to someone’s views without the need to win them over?

 Why can’t we believe that they are genuinely concerned about issues just as we are?

 Why do we automatically attribute bad motives to them or assign them labels that are often not their views at all?
 Are we just that into winning?

 Are we so afraid of a future that looks a bit different from the past?
 Where is our faith in God?
 He holds the future.
 We are in his hands and need to trust him instead of being so fearful.

-Why are we so quick to believe the worst about those with whom we disagree, especially politicians, that we don’t even check the rumor out from a fact-checking sit to be very careful not to slander others?
+Why are we so quick to believe the worst about those with whom we disagree, especially politicians, that we don’t even check the rumor on a fact-checking site to be very careful not to slander others?